 Some of Bali’s most incredible hotels boast stunning infinity pools… and even let guests have a floating breakfast!
 Here are 3 recommended hotels to book in Bali:

 Hanging Gardens of Bali – can you imagine a hotel where infinity pools are stacked on top of each other?
 Welcome to the modern world’s hanging gardens.
-Check availability here and more reviews on Tripadvisor
+Check rates on Booking.com or Expedia and more reviews on Tripadvisor

 2. Watch the sun rise over Borobudur Temple